What Are Research Insights? What Makes Them Different From Findings?

-At AnswerLab, we envision a world full of experiences that enrich people’s lives.
-Our mission is to help create experiences people love.
-And we know that experiences people love stem from insights about why they think, feel, and behave the way they do.
+At AnswerLab, we envision a world full of experiences that enrich people’s lives, and we know that these kinds of experiences stem from insights about why they think, feel, and behave the way they do.

 • Well-informed: Multiple findings, levels of "why", and other pieces of evidence, e.g., researcher observations, should contribute to each insight.
 It should go without saying, but just in case: accuracy is a key part of this criterion.